shehreendheda/katacoda-scenarios/taggingv2/apptagging/step3.md

     Click **Save** to save the monitor.

-10. Select **Manage Monitors** above the monitor to navigate to the monitors list.

-11. On the left of the monitors list, expand the different facets.
-Notice that **Service**, **Tag**, **Env**, and **Team** have options related to the tags you assigned to the monitor.

-12. In a new browser tab, navigate to <a href="https://app.datadoghq.com/apm/services" target="_blank">**APM** > **Services**</a>.
-Select **discounts-service**.

-13. Above the graphs, you will see a **Monitor** banner.
-Click the banner to view the list of monitors associated with and suggested for the service.

-    Notice that the monitor you created is listed.
-Because of the tags you assigned to the monitor in step 7, the monitor is linked to the respective APM service pages.

-14. Click the command `grademe`{{execute}} to receive credit for creating the monitor.
+10. Click the command `grademe`{{execute}} to receive credit for creating the monitor.

-15. In the browser tab with the **Manage Monitors** list, hover over the monitor you created.
-Click the trash icon that appear on the right of the monitor to delete the monitor.
+11. In the upper right of the monitor details, click the wheel icon.
+Select **Delete** to remove the monitor.